-Thinning is a process where selected trees are felled.

-Thinning is a process where selected trees are felled so that those remaining have more growing space and less root competition with other trees.
-The work is being carried out by the Woodland Trust, please visit the plans page to view and download a Revised Management plan and the latest maps and proposals.
+For more information on or Felling Licence, please visit the plans page to view and download a Revised Management plan and the latest maps and proposals.

-The work also allows more light to the ground, which encourages the ancient woodland ground flora to develop beneath the trees.
+The work also allows more light to the ground, encouraging the ancient woodland ground flora to develop beneath the trees.

-Chainsaws and forest machinery are fairly noisy, but the work is only for a short period.
+Chainsaws and forest machinery are fairly noisy, however the work is only for a short period.

-May we apologise for any inconvenience this may cause.
+We apologise for any inconvenience this causes.